Rīgas Modes: First full-length album "Fantastiski"

-In the spring of 2015, RM released their first music video to the song "Es nesaprotu" ("I don't understand") which was later one of the songs from their first full-length album.
 While writing "Fantastiski" ("Fantastic"), the band knew that they wanted to write a pop music album with their own twist.
 There are 11 songs summarized in the album under the topic of "teenager problems and the battle with bad habits".
-Album was released in 2016 and not long before the release date they released a single from the album - "Boifrendi".
+Album was released in 2016 and not long before the release date they released a single from the album – "Boifrendi".

 The song "Boifrendi" ("Boyfriends") was the one that in the beginning of 2016 allowed them to reach a wider audience, letting more listeners become a part of the fandom.
 According to Latvian music critics, captivating melodies and ironic, engaging lyrics were the key to their success.
-Possibly, because the chorus of "Boifrendi" is autobiographical - at a time when Kalvis worked in a radio station Pieci.lv, he met a girl in a bar, whose interest disappeared when a popular news broadcaster appeared next to Kalvis - this song is considered the one that made RM popular in Latvian pop music.
+Possibly, because the chorus of "Boifrendi" is autobiographical – at a time when Kalvis worked in a radio station Pieci.lv, he met a girl in a bar, whose interest disappeared when a popular news broadcaster appeared next to Kalvis – this song is considered the one that made RM popular in Latvian pop music.
 However, their first full-length album "Fantastiski" ("Fantastic") brought them to their first Austras balva (The Austra Prize is the Latvian equivalent to the British Mercury Prize and Canadian Polaris Music Award) and Zelta Mikrofons ("The Golden Microphone" is the annual Golden Music Prize for music has been the annual award ceremony of the best Latvian musicians since 1995 and is the most prestigious Latvian music award), where they won over Latvian pop star Dons.

-The recording of "Fantastiski" in the concert hall Palladium as well as "Tru Music Studio" was done by sound engineer Gatis Zaķis, who altogether with the band is also the producer of the album.
+The recording of "Fantastiski" was done in the concert hall Palladium as well as "Tru Music Studio" was done by sound engineer Gatis Zaķis, who altogether with the band is also the producer of the album.

 Latvian hip-hop artist Ansis performed as a guest artist in the song "Viņa ir Ballītes" ("She is Parties"), and also performed live with the band afterwards.

-EP "32. decembris"
+"32. decembris" / "Igaunijā Sniegs"

 The band has also recorded a 2-song extended play with a single "32. decembris" ("December 32") which was released in 2016.
 As a b-side of this 7-inch limited edition vinyl plate, the band also recorded a cover of 1990's cult band's "Nejautā" ("Don't Ask") song "Igaunijā sniegs" ("Snow in Estonia").